TheBeachLab/myComputing/README.md

 Check the device name with `lsblk` and then use `pmount device [ label ]` and `pumount` to mount/unmount it.
 If label is given, the mount point will be `/media/label`, otherwise it will be `/media/device`.

+### Encrypt a file or directory with GPG.
+Paranoid level 1

+To **encrypt a file*** `gpg -c filename` outputs `filename.gpg`.
+To **decrypt a file** `gpg filename.gpg`.

+To **encrypt directories** `gpgtar -c -o file.gpg dirname`.
+To **decrypt a directory** `gpgtar -d file.gpg`

+You will then be prompted for a passphrase.

+### Steganography.
+Paranoid level 2

+When you need to hide a secret you can encrypt the file.
+But an adversary will know that something is hidden, and they can attempt to break the code by putting some brute force.
+But if you embed this encrypted secret into an apparently normal file.
+The third person would not even be aware of the fact that a seemingly harmless looking image or audio file carries a secret message or a file embedded in it.
+This type of encryption where you hide one file securely into another is called **Steganography**.
+And I use it a lot.

+Install `steghide` command line utility.
+To embed a secret into an image run:

+`steghide embed -ef secret.ggp -cf image.jpg`

+You will need another passphrase to embed the secret into the image.
+To extract the secret from the image

+`steghide extract -sf image.jpg`

 ### Install a font

 Move it to `~/.local/share/fonts`.
 More info [here](https://wiki.archlinux.org/index.php/Fonts)